ropok/tutorialProgrammingII/README.md

 ## Code List :
 1. LL.java -> implementing LinkedList
-2. SQ.java -> implementing Stack and Queue with LinkedList (Underconstructed)
+2. StackAndQueueWithLL.java -> implementing Stack and Queue with LinkedList (Underconstructed)

     **Stack and Queue with LinkedList:**